How to leverage the right technology to gather customer feedback

-Many schools and universities collect customer feedback in hopes of using that data to improve their operations and, ultimately, the customer experience.
+Many organizations collect customer feedback in hopes of using that data to improve their operations and, ultimately, the customer experience.
 But the success of your customer feedback strategy hinges on your ability to collect that data efficiently and effectively.

 Can Feedback Collection Damage the Customer Experience?